handy-common-utils/ls-having/README.md

 Please note that due to the security model, by default *ls-having* installed through *snap* [can only access non-hidden files owned by the user in the user’s home ($HOME) directory](https://snapcraft.io/docs/home-interface).
+If this is inconvenient, try to install through Homebrew or manual download.

 Snap store is preinstalled in some Linux distributions (such like Ubuntu).
 If it is not available, you can [install it](https://snapcraft.io/docs/installing-snapd) by yourself.